noi-techpark/odh-alpinebits-destination-data-server/src/validator/schemas/README.md

-# AlpineBits DestinationData: Examples
+# AlpineBits DestinationData: Schemas

-This repository contains a list of JSON files containing [JSON Schemas](https://json-schema.org/) for each endpoint on an AlpineBits Destination data server.
+This folder contains a list of JSON files containing [JSON Schemas](https://json-schema.org/) for each endpoint on an AlpineBits Destination data server.

 The name of each file refer to the endpoints they apply to, for instance: